tsakim/bipcm/README.md

 # Bipartite Partial Configuration Model for Python

 The Bipartite Partial Configuration Model (BiPCM) is a statistical null model for binary bipartite networks.
-It offers an unbiased method of analyzing node similarities and obtaining statistically validated monopartite projections \[Saracco2016\].
+It offers an unbiased method for
+analyzing node similarities and obtaining statistically validated monopartite projections \[Saracco2016\].